 Stamina Inmotion Manual Treadmill (Pewter Grey, Black)

 The Stamina Inmotion Manual Treadmill comes in two colors: gray and black.
 Its steel frame makes it sturdy and reliable.
-It features two incline positions: 8 and 10 degrees.
+It features two incline settings: 8 and 10 degrees.
 You can easily adjust the angle to your liking.
-The multi-function monitor of this manual treadmill makes it easy to keep track of the speed, burnt calories, distance, and total workout time.
+The multi-function monitor of this manual treadmill makes it easy to keep track of the speed, calories burned, distance, and total workout time.
 One of the best features of this treadmill is that it is lightweight, and its built-in wheels make it portable as well.

 Normally, the treadmill belt is adjusted by the factory, but if you want any changes, you can do so by following the instructions given in the user manual.
 The side rails and the front of the treadmill are foam padded for safety.
 Its surface is textured so that you don’t slip while walking or jogging.
 It only weighs 50 pounds, making it easy to fold and store.